niolabs/docs/docs/services/service-design-patterns/pub-sub.md

 ## Topic tree

-When using the _Publisher_ and _Subscriber_ blocks, you connect systems and instances by defining a topic you wish to publish to or subscribe to.
+When using the nio _Publisher_ and _Subscriber_ Blocks, you connect systems and instances by defining a topic you wish to publish to or subscribe to.
 The information structure of an entire nio system can be viewed as a hierarchical topic tree.

 ### Publishers

-Publishers publish data to a specific topic, denoted by a dot-separated string.
+_Publisher_ blocks publish data to a specific topic, denoted by a dot-separated string.
 The following is an example of publisher topics and the resulting topic tree that would be generated in the system.

 Publisher Topics:

-1. California.San Francisco.Temperature
+1. California.SanFrancisco.Temperature
-2. California.San Francisco.Population
+2. California.SanFrancisco.Population
-3. California.Los Angeles.Temperature
+3. California.LosAngeles.Temperature
 4. California.Population
 5. Colorado.Broomfield.Temperature